Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Method

 \begin{thm} The efficient score function under (\ref{id_trteffect}) is

 where

 In the definition of $W_i$, the expectation is taken over the distribution of the outcome conditional on the treatment.
-In $m_i(T)$, the expectation is not dependent on $\underline{X}_i$ according to \eqref{id_trteffect}.
+In $m_i(T)$, the expectation is also taken over the distribution of the outcome but is not dependent on $\underline{X}_i$ according to \eqref{id_trteffect}.
 In $L_i$, the expectations are taken over the distribution of the treatment assignments.
 The semiparametric bound for regular estimators of $\delta$ under (\ref{id_trteffect}) is the inverse of the variance of $S_{\text{eff}}(X_i, Y_i; \delta)$. \end{thm}

 Based on the efficient score function, we can construct the following estimating equations

 where